 The Research Excellence Framework (REF) is the system from Research England for assessing research in UK higher education institutions (HEIs) and is carried out every six or seven years.
 The first REF took place in 2014, replacing the Research Assessment Exercise (RAE), and the latest one was completed in March 2021.
-The University of Suffolk (UoS) made it’s first submission to REF in 2021.
+The University of Suffolk (UoS) made its first submission to REF in 2021 and the results were published in May 2022.

 The main purposes of the REF are: